anvayeeem/SparkWish/README.md

 Manifest Your Desires.
 Track Your Spark.

 SparkWish is an elegant manifestation tracking web application that bridges spirituality with accountability.
-It combines AI-powered goal analysis, verified progress tracking via social media, and community matching to help manifestors turn their intentions into reality.
+It combines AI-powered goal analysis and verified progress tracking via social media to help manifestors turn their intentions into reality.

 Show Image